Aboveground Storage Tank Regulations

 — The fill pipe and vent pipe must have a minimum diameter of 1-1/4 inch with a waterproof and insect proof cap.
 The pipe must be minimum schedule 40 steel or brass pipe that complies with NFPA 31.

-— Plastic coated copper and protective sleeves are required on new fuel lines installed below grade or on concrete.
+— Plastic coated copper and protective sleeves are required on new fuel lines installed below grade.

 — New multiple tank systems are required to have separate fill pipes, vents, and alarms.

 — A solid concrete pad is required for all new tank installations.
 The foundation must be at least 4 inches in depth and sized to have a footprint that exceeds the length and width dimensions of the tank by a factor of 10 percent.

 — The shutoff valve must be within 12 inches from fuel outlet.

 — All new installations of single walled steel tanks can not be less than 12 gauge in thickness.
 New fiberglass tanks must be double walled if they are placed outdoors.
 Single walled fiberglass tanks can be installed indoors.